-The first part is a brief review of the Introduction to Econometrics course (the case of quantitative dependent
+The first part is a brief review of the Introduction to Econometrics course (the case of quantitative dependent variables) and explains why such an approach is limited.

 The second part discusses an adaptation of the traditional OLS regression called the Linear probability model.
 Given the drawbacks of this model, the third part is based on the Logit model which is the recommended tool to predict such variables.
 The lecture introduces all elements needed to construct this model.